TrueDevProfile/kinopoisk-api/readme.md

     	<artifactId>kinopoisk-api</artifactId>
     	<version>0.2.0-beta.6</version>
     </dependency>
-* Now you can use api.
-E.g. you can get film info by id
+* After that you can use library's methods.
+E.g. to get film by kinopoisk id:

         KinopoiskApiService kinopoiskExtApiService = new KinopoiskApiService();
         FilmExt filmInfo = kinopoiskExtApiService.getFilmInfo(1234);